-Statement of Informed Consent

-ENGLISH AND SPANISH
+Statement of Informed Consent ENGLISH AND SPANISH

 Welcome.

-My name is \\\\\\ and I work with the Center for Nonprofit Management.

-The Center for Nonprofit Management is working with Children's Hospital Los Angeles to conduct their 2022 Community Health Needs Assessment.
+My name is and I work with the Center for Nonprofit Management. • lanagement is working with Children's Hospital Los Angeles to inity Health Needs Assessment.

 A community health needs assessment is completed every three years to understand the strengths and needs of communities in the area.
 Hospitals bring together what they learn from you and other stakeholders in the community to see how best they can support their service area.